devusSs/TS3-NodeJS-Fullstack/README.md

 ## Project Warning

 This project has not been entirely finished yet, it's lacking styles and some components.<br/>
-Search for `//TODO:` in the project to see current problems or planned features.<br/>
+Search for `// TODO:` in the project to see current problems or planned features.<br/>
-There may also be bugs and unwanted features which cannot be fixed or disabled yet.
+There may also be bugs and unwanted features which cannot be fixed or disabled yet.<br/>
+The frontend also needs A LOT of cleanup and improvements, please do not expect everything to work all the time or everything to be 100% safe and production ready.
+Check the disclaimer at the bottom for more information.

 ## Project Structure